 Concerned about your own online behaviour?

 We support people who are worried about their own online behaviour and who want to change.
 We encourage you to use our anonymous helpline or live chat.
-You may also find it helpful to have a look through the below information and consider accessing the Stop It Now!
-UK and Ireland self-help modules.
+You may also find it helpful to have a look through the below information and consider accessing the Get Help! self-help modules.

 We don’t keep details or information that can identify the people who use this site.
 Like the Stop It Now!
-Australia helpline, the site is free and anonymous.
+Australia helpline, the Get Help! modules are free and anonymous.

 We want you to know that there is help and support available for you.

-1. Understanding the behaviour - understand your sexual behaviours, motivations, trends and patterns - and how to stop
+Understanding your behaviour - understand your sexual behaviours, motivations, trends and patterns - and how to stop

 These modules take you through exercises that will help you address different issues that you may be experiencing.